 Xianyang Shaanxi, China Travel Guide

-Wei River National Wetland Park is a protected area focused on preserving wetland ecosystems and biodiversity.
+Wei River National Wetland Park is a safeguarded area focused on preserving wetland ecosystems and biodiversity.
 Visitors support initiatives by adhering to park rules and staying on designated paths.
 Xianyang engages in urban greening initiatives to improve air quality.

 North China faces water scarcity.
 Be mindful of water usage during your stay.
 Use a reusable water bottle.
-Consider purchasing carbon offsets for your flights to mitigate environmental impact from Terrapass.
+Consider purchasing carbon offsets for your flights to lessen environmental impact from Terrapass.
 Choose high-speed rail over domestic flights.

 Make conscious decisions for a positive environmental footprint during your travels.